chema-mengibar/fluorescent-app/README.md

  |- repository.json
 ```

-### Actions
+### Panel Menu Actions
-It is possible to configure which actions are allowed in the application and show/hide the buttons.
+It is possible to configure in the application, which actions are allowed  and show/hide the buttons.
 ```
 actions:{
   save: false,